-Please remember that all benefits ar brochure and are payable only when If you are enrolled in a Federal Emp Plan, your FEHB Plan will be First/ is secondary to your FEHB Plan.
-Se Important things y ou should keep in mind about these benefits: that all benefits are subject to the definitions, limitations, and exclusions in this payable only when we determine they are medically necessary.
-Plan, your FEHB d in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan will be First/Primary payer of any Benefit payments and your FEDVIP Plan our FEHB Plan.
+Please remember brochure and are If you are enrolle Plan, your FEHB ou should keep in mind about these benefits: that all benefits are subject to the definitions, limitations, and exclusions in this payable only when we determine they are medically necessary. d in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan will be First/Primary payer of any Benefit payments and your FEDVIP Plan our FEHB Plan.
 See Section 9 Coordinating benefits with other coverage . • The deductible is \$2,000 for a Self Only enrollment or \$4,000 for a Self Plus One or Self and Family enrollment.
 The family deductible can be met by one or more members of the family.
-The deductible applies to all benefits in this section. nt.
-The family deductible can be met by one or more members of the family.
-The • After you have sa atisfied your annual deductible, coverage begins for Traditional medical services.
-You are also respWe cover hospita which makes hospital l medical coverage, you are responsible for your coinsurance for covered expenses. onsible for copayments for eligible prescriptions. lization for dental procedures only when a non-dental physical impairment exists pitalization necessary to safeguard the health of the patient.
-See Section 5(c) for benefits.
-We do not cover the dental procedure unless it is described below. sharing works.
-Also read Section 9, Coordinating benefits with other coverage , including with cidental injury nefit You pay after the calendar year deductible cover restorative In-Network: 15% vices and supplies Out-of-Network: 40% necessary to promptly repair (but not replace) sound natural teeth.
+The deductible applies to all benefits in this section. • After you have sa atisfied your annual deductible, coverage begins for Traditional medical services. • Under Traditional medical coverage, you are responsible for You are also responsible for copayments for eligible preserved. l medical coverage, you are responsible for your coinsurance for covered expenses. onsible for copayments for eligible prescriptions. • We cover hospitalization for dental procedures only when a non-dental physical impairment exist which makes hospitalization necessary to safeguard the health of the patient.
+See Section 5(c) for inpatient hospital benefits.
+We do not cover the dental procedure unless it is described below. • Be sure to read Section 4, Your costs for covered services, for valuable information about how cost- sharing works.
+Also read Section 9, Coordinating benefits with other coverage, including with Medicare. cidental injury nefit You pay after the calendar year deductible cover restorative In-Network: 15% Out-of-Network: 40% necessary to promptly repair (but not replace) sound natural teeth.
 The need for these services must result from an accidental injury.